Skip to main content

 4. Get the police report -- officers often note construction zone conditions in accident reports.
 If they do not, ask them to add this information.

-5. Identify the contractor -- signs at the beginning of work zones usually identify the construction company.
-This is essential for filing a claim against the correct party.
+5. Identify the contractor -- signs at the beginning of work zones usually identify the construction company and often include a project number.
+Both are essential for filing a claim against the correct party.

 Frequently Asked Questions